galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 questions:
 - How can we run pairwise genome comparisons using Galaxy?
+- How can we run massive chromosome comparisons in Galaxy?
-- How can we extract further information from sequence comparisons in Galaxy?
+- How can we quickly visualize genome comparisons in Galaxy?
 objectives:
 - Learn the basics of pairwise sequence comparison
 - Learn how to run different tools in Galaxy to perform sequence comparison at fine and coarse-grained levels